WickramaarachchiBS/nikn_fuel_mad/README.md

-# NIKN Fuel
+# RefuelX

 A mobile application for fuel delivery services built with Flutter.

 ## Overview

-NIKN Fuel is a convenient solution that allows users to order fuel delivery directly to their location.
+RefuelX is a convenient solution that allows users to order fuel delivery directly to their location.
 This application streamlines the fuel delivery process through a user-friendly mobile interface.

 ## Features